63rd Drive–Rego Park station

 The 63rd Drive–Rego Park station is a local station on the IND Queens Boulevard Line of the New York City Subway, consisting of four tracks.
 Located at 63rd Drive and Queens Boulevard in the Rego Park neighborhood of Queens, it is served by the M train on weekdays, the R train at all times except nights, and the E and F trains at night.

 History

 The Queens Boulevard Line was one of the first lines built by the city-owned Independent Subway System (IND), and stretches between the IND Eighth Avenue Line in Manhattan and 179th Street and Hillside Avenue in Jamaica, Queens.
 The Queens Boulevard Line was in part financed by a Public Works Administration (PWA) loan and grant of $25 million.
+In 1934 and 1935, construction of the extension to Jamaica was suspended for 15 months and was halted by strikes.
+Construction was further delayed due to a strike in 1935, instigated by electricians opposing wages paid by the General Railway Signal Company.
+By August 1935, work had resumed on the 67th Avenue station and three other stations on the Queens Boulevard Line.

 On December 31, 1936, the IND Queens Boulevard Line was extended by eight stops, and 3.5 mi, from its previous terminus at Roosevelt Avenue to Union Turnpike, and the 63rd Drive station opened as part of this extension.
+The E train, which initially served all stops on the new extension, began making express stops in April 1937, and local GG trains began serving the extension at the time.

+In July 2025, the MTA announced that it would install elevators at 12 stations, including the 63rd Drive–Rego Park station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.